CityOfBoston/opendatachallenge/README.md

 # Welcome to the Analyze Boston Open Data Challenge!
 This repository is a collection of project submissions from the Analyze Boston Open Data Challenge.
 If you'd like, you can add your project directly to this repo by creating a new folder for your code, adding your project to the list below, and submitting a pull request.
 Otherwise, we'll be adding projects to this repo after the event for sharing with the community.

-## List of Projects
+## List of projects
 - _project name_
   * Submitted by: _your name(s)_
   * Description: _brief summary of what your project does_

 ## Public domain licensing

-Submissions to the Open Data Challenge will be released in the worldwide [public domain](LICENSE.md), consistent with other City of Boston projects such as our [311 application](https://github.com/CityOfBoston/311) and the city's website, [boston.gov](https://github.com/CityOfBoston/boston.gov).
+Submissions to the Open Data Challenge through this repository will be released in the worldwide [public domain](LICENSE.md), consistent with other City of Boston projects such as our [311 application](https://github.com/CityOfBoston/311) and the city's website, [boston.gov](https://github.com/CityOfBoston/boston.gov).
 As stated in [LICENSE](LICENSE.md):

 > This project is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).
 >